 Benign & Precancerous Lesions

-This 12 week blended course will teach participants will teach participants to distinguish a range of benign and precancerous lesions that are often identified by patients as skin lesions of concern and if required provide patients with a recommended treatment plan.
+This 12 week online course consists of approximately 40 study hours, and will teach participants to distinguish a range of benign and precancerous lesions that are often identified by patients as skin lesions of concern and if required provide patients with a recommended treatment plan.
 Engage directly with our expert Dermatologists via webinars and the discussion forum.

 1. Benign Epithelial Tumours